emacsmirror/elpher/README.md

 always moves to the page representing "parent" node, whatever that is.

-Once a node is visited, its "contents" (i.e. whatever is retrieved from the gopher server) are recorded with the corresponding node.
+Once a node is visited, its "contents" (i.e. whatever is retrieved from the gopher server) are recorded in memory with the corresponding node.
 The cursor position (point) is also stored.
-If the node is visited again, the cached contents are displayed and the cursor returns to its previous position.
+If the node is visited again in the same session, the cached contents are displayed and the cursor returns to its previous position.
 This makes navigating amongst different documents referenced from within the same directory very snappy.
+(To conserve memory, this caching isn't by default applied to images entries viewed in the browser.)

 This hierarchy is also maintained when gopher URLs are followed from plain text documents, and when directories are retrieved explicitly using the 'g'